 © Serdar Corbacı | Dreamstime.com

 Gingivitis is an inflammation of the gums (gums are called “gingiva” and “itis” means inflammation).
 It is caused by bacteria.
 If you have gingivitis, your gums are likely red and swollen.
 They may bleed when you brush your teeth.
 Sometimes gums with gingivitis will be sore.
 Some people have gingivitis and don’t even realize it, although they may notice a receding gum line.
 Friends of a person with gingivitis might be aware, however, as gingivitis can cause bad breath, too.
+If you do realize that you have these symptoms, it is possible to diagnose and treat gingivitis at home, as long as you catch it in its early stages.

 Anything that irritates the gums—dentures, bad-fitting dental appliances, bacteria, plaque, trapped food, smoking—can result in gingivitis.
 Crooked teeth with uneven gaps can set the stage for gingivitis, allowing debris to become lodged between teeth, irritating the gums.
 Not brushing regularly, avoiding dental floss, and skipping your dentist appointments are all gingivitis friendly.